adilshiyas/goal-regions-motion-planning/README.md

 ## Goal Regions

-Extending Task Space Regions (TSRs) from [Berenson 2011](https://www.ri.cmu.edu/publications/task-space-regions-a-framework-for-pose-constrained-manipulation-planning/), we represent continuous workspace goals with a set of TSR intersections.
-By representing the entire continuous pose distribution with a finite number of TSR intersections, we can then sample a workspace goal from each TSR intersection and store each of these paths to completely cover the queried object's pose distribution.
+Building on Task Space Regions (TSRs) from [Berenson 2011](https://www.ri.cmu.edu/publications/task-space-regions-a-framework-for-pose-constrained-manipulation-planning/), we represent continuous workspace goals with a set of TSR intersections.
+By representing the entire continuous pose distribution with a finite number of TSR intersections, we can then sample a workspace goal from each TSR intersection and store each of these paths to provide coverage over the object’s pose distribution.